Knowledge-soda/V/Documentation/script.md

 GCC link object file.
 Notice that *-m32* flag is required.

+In newest version (1.3) *preprocessor* is added.
+Now, file is first given to *preprocessor* which then pipes output to *main*.
+You might have to change some things in preprocessor source code if you want to use it on Windows (it uses `/` for directory separator which might cause errors).

 To use V with Windows, you should probably use different format for assembler and different compiler.
 If you want to use script, you will probably have to rewrite it in Windows scripting language.